john-a-ellis/GoalKeeper-Dev/assets/faq.md

 - Advanced machine learning algorithms

 ### Why does MEL respond slower than other chatbots I've used?
-MEL is trained to follow a structured approach to responding to each prompt received.
+MEL is trained to follow a structured approach for responding to each prompt received.
 - MEL reviews the prompt provided
-- Searches its memory to retrieve previous information shared with respect to the prompt
+- Searches its memory to retrieve previous information related to the prompt.
-- Searches additional information if necessary to help respond to the prompt.
+- MEL may search a cache of additional information to help respond to the prompt.
 - Creates its response
 - Stores both the prompt and response in the knowledge graph.
 - Responds to the prompt.
-Traditional AI chatbots just pass the prompt to the LLM and repeats the response.
+Traditional AI chatbots just pass the prompt to the LLM and displays the response.

 ## Getting Started